 The Resume Genius survey results

 - Across companies of all sizes, hiring managers report that the top purpose of a cover letter is to provide additional information and context about why a person is applying for the position.
-This is especially true at large companies (1000+ employees).
+This finding is especially true at large companies (1000+ employees).

 - At small companies (less than 100 employees), the top reason hiring managers read cover letters is to determine whether a candidate is a good fit for the position.